 There has been a drastic rise in teen vaping across the US over the last few years.
-The younger generation is getting hooked on vapes due to its appealing flavors and low prices.
+The younger generation is getting hooked on vapes due to their appealing flavors and low prices.

 Vaping is inhaling and exhaling vapors through an e-cigarette or other vaping devices.
-The vapors that result from heating e-liquid containing cannabis or nicotine.
-Users consider it to be a "healthier" alternative to smoking with less adverse side effects.
+The vapors result from heating e-liquid containing weed or nicotine.
+Users consider it to be a "healthier" alternative to smoking with fewer adverse side effects.

 However, because of the outbreak of lung injuries and health risks it entails, as reported by the CDC, we may be looking at a ban on the vaping industry in the near future.
 This seemingly safer substitute has started a ‘vaping crisis’ in the USA.

 There's been a long history of vaping crisis which is being unraveled with the recent cases.
 The health crisis related to vaping has soared since last year.
 It all started in September 2019 when the first case of electronic cigarettes or vaping product use-associated lung injury ( EVALI ) came to light.

 EVALI is a lung ailment that gets triggered by inhaled substances via vaping.
 It damages tiny air sacs in the lungs (alveoli) to cause pneumonia, or leads to an inflammatory reaction called fibrinous pneumonitis.

 On February 18, 2020, the Centers for Disease Control and Prevention (CDC) reported a total of 2,807 hospitalized EVALI cases or deaths from the US states and its two territories (Puerto Rico and U.S. Virgin Islands).
 29 states and the District of Columbia recorded an alarming number of 68 deaths.

 It is a common belief that vaping is a safer alternative to smoking.
 E-cigarettes and vaping became popular with Juul, an electronic cigarette company.